SciLifeLab/TIDDIT/README.md

         Expected links to window B
     ER
         Expected number of split reads
-    RATIO
-        The number of links divided by the expected number of links QUALA
+    QUALA
         The average mapping quality of the reads in window A QUALB
         The average mapping quality of the reads in window B

 The content of the INFO field can be used to filter out false positives and to gain more understanding of the structure of the variant.
+More info is found in the vcf file

 Algorithm
 =============